aemmitt-ns/radius2/radius2.md

 `radius2` is a command line utility that can be installed with `cargo install radius2`.
 It allows users to solve reversing problems quickly using symbolic execution and aims to be both user friendly and flexible enough to do nearly any task straight from the terminal.
 Running `radius2 -h` outputs the usage information

 ```
-radius2 1.0.10
+radius2 1.0.19
 Austin Emmitt (@alkalinesec) <aemmitt@nowsecure.com>
-Symbolic Execution tool using r2 and boolector
+A symbolic execution tool using r2 and boolector

 USAGE:
     radius2 [FLAGS] [OPTIONS] --path <path>

 FLAGS:
-    -C, --color         Use color output
+    -V, --color         Use color output
+        --crash         Execution stops on invalid memory access
     -h, --help          Prints help information
+    -j, --json          Output JSON
     -z, --lazy          Evaluate symbolic PC values lazily
         --no-sims       Do not simulate imports
         --plugins       Load r2 plugins